Muriel Powell: Early nursing career

-Later Nursing Career
+Later nursing career

-In 1947, aged 32, Powell became matron at St George's Hospital, London.
+In 1947, aged 32, Powell became matron at St George's Hospital, London, succeeding Helen Hanks after her retirement.
 Her age reportedly "raised eyebrows" among the medical establishment, which deemed her too young for the position, but she proved her critics wrong and would remain there for 22 years.
-Powell was part of the government committee that recommended removal of the title "matron" from the National Health Service in 1968.
+Powell was part of the government committee that published the Salmon Report on Hospital Nursing, that recommended removal of the title "matron" from the National Health Service in 1968.
 The title has since been gradually reintroduced to the NHS lexicon.

 She was appointed Chief Nursing Officer in Scotland in 1970.
 However, it soon became clear that she suffered from dementia, and retired in 1976.
 She returned to Gloucestershire, where she died in a psychiatric hospital in 1978, aged 64.

 Honours and awards

-Muriel Powell was appointed In the Queen's Honors' list ,first, as a Commander of the British Empire (CBE) in 1962 and then as a Dame (DBE) in 1968 for her services to nursing, and specifically her membership of the Salmon Committee and including her tenure as matron of St George's Hospital, London.
+Powell was appointed Commander of the Order of the British Empire (CBE) in 1962 and Dame Commander of the Order of the British Empire (DBE) in 1968 for her services to nursing, and specifically her membership of the Salmon Committee and including her tenure as matron of St George's Hospital, London.